libasys/ownCloud-8.1-Calendar-App/README.md

 Installation:
 =============
-Upload the calendar app folder to your apps folder, activate it on the web ui apps!
+Download the zip file and rename folder from calendarplus-master to calendarplus!
+Upload the app to your apps directory and activate it on the apps settings page!

 New Features:
 =============
 - Sharing calendar via public link
 - Sharing events via public link
+- Customizing public sharings via link on share.config.js
 - Exdate for repeating events (means you can delete a single event of a series)
 - Calendar subscription
 - Reminder support